OualidZM/ChatAppProject/README.md

 - [x] RESP
 - [x] CENTR
 - [x] FONTS
-- [ ] VARS
+- [x] VARS
 - [x] STYLE-DIW
 - [x] STYLE-DWEC
 - [x] SEPAR
 - [x] EMOJ
-- [ ] PENJA
+- [x] PENJA
-- [ ] ALTRES

 ### INTER
 ---
- The Chat App is divided in tree parts, the "message Area", were the
- messages and the date will be displayed, to be able to send the messages we need to have a place to write the message and send it, this will be the  "send Area", that we going to be able to find emojis too, and finally we have the keyboard, were we going to be able to write our messages.
+ The Chat App is divided in three parts, the `message Area`, where the messages and the date will be displayed, to be able to send the messages and the emojis, we need to have an area to get the input from the user , this will be the  `send Area`, and finally we have the `keyboard`, in this area we are going to be able to write our messages.

 ### MESSAG
 ---

-I create a `new Date` object,
+To get the message i need to create a `new Date` object,

     const date = new Date()

-for then later on get the month(short),day,hour and minuts
+for then later on get the month(short version), day, hour and minutes, and added inside the message, I will explain later how I add the date inside the message `TEXTAR`

     const hours = date.getHours().toLocaleString()
     const minutes = date.getMinutes().toLocaleString()